Book now

 How are moles removed?

 Whether the removal of a mole is recommended and how it should be done, will be discussed with you after a thorough examination.
 All removed moles are examined histologically by a Pathologist (this may take several weeks) to exclude any risk.
 The surgical removal itself is done under local anaesthesia and is painless.
-What is important to me is the cosmetically demanding removal of all skin lesions and the avoidance of unsightly scarring.
+What is important to us is the cosmetically demanding removal of all skin lesions and the avoidance of unsightly scarring.
 In certain moles (for example, papillomatomatous nevi or fibroids), removal can be gentle with the high-efficiency Erbium laser or cautery (electricity).

 How are moles and skin cancers related?